bryanrandell/DaVinci-Resolve-Timeline-Utility/README.md

 ## Installation
-If you never installed a Workflow Itegration Plugin in Davinci, put the folder Workflow Integration Plugin in "%PROGRAMDATA%\Blackmagic Design\DaVinci Resolve\Support\" (On Windows) or "/Library/Application Support/Blackmagic Design/DaVinci Resolve" (on Mac OS).
+If you never installed a Workflow Itegration Plugin in Davinci, put the folder Workflow Integration Plugin in "%PROGRAMDATA%\Blackmagic Design\DaVinci Resolve\Support\" (On Windows) or "/Library/Application Support/Blackmagic Design/DaVinci Resolve" (on Mac OS) Not the User Library but the Library in Macintosh HD.
 If you have already a Workflow Integration Plugin folder, put the "ui_timeline_utility.py" file and "python_utils" folder inside the latter.
 Then finally restart Davinci Resolve if it was opened.